jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 (streaming-endpoints)=
 ## Streaming endpoints
-Executors can stream Documents individually rather than as a whole DocumentArray.
+Executors can stream Documents individually rather than as a whole DocLists.
 This is useful when you want to return Documents one by one and you want the client to immediately process Documents as they arrive.
 This can be helpful for Generative AI use cases, where a Large Language Model is used to generate text token by token and the client displays tokens as they arrive.